akimd/vcsn/doc/weightsets.rst

    instead of ``std::cout << format(v)``, because no intermediate
    string is created.

-Available Weight Sets
+Available Weight-Sets
 ---------------------

-The following weight sets are implemented:
+The following weight-sets are implemented:

 .. class:: b